RiviCodes/rock-paper-scissors/README.md

 # Rock Paper Scissors

-_Just a simple Rock, Paper, Scissors game_
+_Just a simple Rock, Paper, Scissors game.
+Once 5 rounds are played, the winner will be determined by the score._

 ### Pre-requirements 📋